abhijeetroyyy/uber-clone/frontend/README.md

 The CaptainLogin page allows existing captains (drivers) to log in with their email and password.

 ### CaptainSignup
-The CaptainSignup page allows new captains (drivers) to create an account by providing their first name, last name, email, and password.
+The CaptainSignup page allows new captains (drivers) to create an account by providing their first name, last name, email, password, and vehicle information.

 ## Technologies Used